nerves-project/nerves_examples/hello_wifi/README.md

 Connect your Nerves device to the network using Wifi.
 This example project is configured to default to the Raspberry Pi 3 board with its built in Wifi.
 You can also use this with a collection of popular wifi dongles.

-To us this on your board:
+To use this on your board:
 1. Edit the config file and enter your wifi credentials
 ```elixir
 # config/config.exs